Towards declarative comparabilities: application to functional dependencies: Application to functional dependencies

 which is not a closure system when interpreted as attribute sets, thus concluding the proof. \end{proof}

-For each attribute, the $\mt$-homomorphism property defines a minimum element in the truth lattice which is interpreted as $1$.
-Thus, this element acts as a threshold, it is the minimum truth requirement for two values of the attribute's domain to be equal.

-Still, $\mt$-homomorphisms only partially capture the intuitive behaviour that an interpretation could have.
-Indeed, while the meet of two truth values set to $1$ equals $1$ by $\mt$-preservation of $g$, thus mimicking logical AND, the OR operation does not hold as the join of two truth values interpreted as $0$ could be $1$.
-Hence, we are lead to consider two types of interpretations.
-First, $\mt$-homomorphisms, which guarantee the semantic for functional dependencies thanks to \autoref{3.2:thm:reality}.
-Second, homomorphisms, a strengthening of $\mt$-homomorphisms which also captures the classical OR operations.
-These types of interpretations are called realities and strong realities respectively.
+For each attribute, the $\mt$-homomorphism property defines a minimum element in the abstract lattice which is interpreted as $1$.
+Still, $\mt$-homomorphisms only partially capture the intuitive behavior that an interpretation could have.
+Indeed, while the meet of two abstract values set to $1$ equals $1$ by $\mt$-preservation of $g$, the join of two abstract values interpreted as $0$ could be $1$.
+Hence, we are led to consider two types of interpretations.
+First, $\mt$-homomorphisms, which guarantee the semantic for functional dependencies thanks to Theorem \ref{3.2:thm:reality}.
+Second, homomorphisms, a strengthening of $\mt$-homomorphisms.
+These types of interpretations are called realities and strong realities, respectively.